THE PROMISE OF LIGHT FIELD CINEMATOGRAPHY

 But Stump still thinks about what he could have done if he were able to apply the technology on a real-world production.
 He was planning to use the camera’s depth information to find and isolate characters on American Gods’ spinning carousel and perform moving morphs, digitally altering them as they traveled.

-“If I had gotten to use Lytro Cinema Camera for the carousel shots, I would have been able to do 3D visual effects directly on the light-field images,” Stump says.
+“If I had gotten to use Lytro Cinema Camera for the carousel shots, I would have been able to do 3D visual effects directly on the light field images,” Stump says.
 “Kevin Tod Haug and I had an elaborate plan for how we were going to do that scene that got blown up when that Hollywood thing, ‘creative differences,’ happened.”

 Stump still feels that light field technology, or something very similar in its ability to easily and reliably capture detailed depth information about a movie scene, will change Hollywood, but he’s reluctant to predict when or how it might happen.
 “I don’t want to put myself in the business of being a futurist,” he says.
 “There are other techniques that can get you partway there.
 But the part they can get you is such a small percentage of what we could get from the Lytro.
 It’s unsatisfying.